zanseven007/generator-zyy-h5/generators/app/templates/README_en.md

-# H5 Small Project Generator Based on Webpack and Gulp
+# H5 Small Project Generator Based on webpack and gulp

 > - H5 is increasingly popular, in order to facilitate the development of future convenience, hereby write a template generator for future use
 > - The use of @@ include in HTML supports the introduction of an .inc file